pairshaped/curlingio-docs/docs/club-management/orders.md

 You can also optionally add notes to the payment for your own future reference.
 For example; _Hurly gave Sue a cheque for $180.80 at the bar._

-If you're club has online payments set up and enabled, then you'll have the option of using a Credit / Debit card to process the payment.
+If your club has online payments set up and enabled, then you'll have the option of using a Credit / Debit card to process the payment.
 This is useful if a curler calls in with a credit card or brings in a credit card and you don't already have a point of sale system.

 ## Refunds